 So what’s the discerning word lover to do?
 Well, for one thing, we can help you focus on several ways assure, ensure, and insure are used distinctly today.
 We assure you it’s not as painful as it sounds!

 What does assure mean?

 Assure was the first of the three to enter English with a reflexive sense of “to have confidence, trust, rely.”
 Today, the term is most commonly used to mean “to state with confidence to” or “to cause to know surely,” conveying the action of putting someone’s mind at ease, as in Despite all the challenges, she assured us that everything would turn out all right.
 While the words ensure and insure do function as synonyms for assure in some instances, today this use of assure (“to state with confidence to”) is unique.
 As The Chicago Manual of Style notes, “We ensure events and insure things.
 But we assure people that their concerns are being addressed.”

 Ensure entered English shortly after assure with the meaning “to declare earnestly to; state with confidence to.”
-Today it is widely used to convey the action of securing or guaranteeing an outcome or development, as in This letter will ensure you a hearing.Insure entered English as a variant of ensure.
+Today it is widely used to convey the action of securing or guaranteeing an outcome or development, as in This ticket will ensure you get a seat at the event.

 We primarily use insure to talk about providing or obtaining insurance, as in After all his car accidents, the company refuses to insure him again.
 Insure can be used to talk about other kinds of risk, but in that usage, the term is typically followed by the word against, as in We insured against disappointment by making an early reservation.